SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-3/sap-aem-int-day-3.md

 ![queue settings](img/CILegacyAdapterInDMQ-queue-settings.png)

-One thing, before we jump back into Integration Suite: Let's head to our Advanced Event Mesh Console and go to Cluster Manager, select the service that you want to connect your Integration Suite flows to and go to the "Connect" tab.
+Now, before we jump back into Integration Suite: Let's head to our Advanced Event Mesh Console and go to Cluster Manager, select the service that you want to connect your Integration Suite flows to and go to the "Connect" tab.
 Take a note of the connectivity details underneath "Solace Messaging" (click on the section to open it up):
 ![AEM broker service connectivity details](img/AEMBrokerServiceConnectionDetails.png) We will need them in the next steps when configuring our flows.